Are You Prepared for Lockdown? How to Stay Safe When All Hell Breaks Loose in America

 - Off-grid entertainment: arts and craft supplies, puzzles, games, books, crossword or word search puzzles, needlework, journals (here are some more ideas to keep the kids entertained.)

 If you are completely unprepared for this type of thing, order some buckets of emergency food.
 Keep them in the back of your closet – they last for up to 25 years.
 This is absolutely the fastest way to create an emergency supply.
-Choose a high-quality product like the ones from Preppers Market – you don’t want to make yourself sick eating poor-quality food if you normally eat healthfully.

 Try to stay under the radar.

 Your best defense is avoiding the fight altogether.
 You want to stay under the radar and not draw attention to yourself.
 The extent to which you strive to do this should be based on the severity of the unrest in your area.
-Some of the following recommendations are not necessary in an everyday grid-down scenario, but could save your life in a more extreme civil unrest scenario.
+Some of the following recommendations are not necessary for an everyday grid-down scenario, but could save your life in a more extreme civil unrest scenario.

 - Keep all the doors and windows locked.
 Secure sliding doors with a metal bar.
 Consider installing decorative gridwork over a door with a large window so that it becomes difficult for someone to smash the glass and reach in to unlock the door.